va3c/viewer/va3c-viewer-html5/readme.md

 		* Remove mesh-associated geometry, material, texture
 * Material Select Tab
 	* Apply any of several dozen pre-defined materials to any mesh
-	* Includes texture, reelections and refractions
+	* Includes texture, reflections and refractions
 * Material Editor Tab
 	* Enables editing every available parameter of any material on any selected mesh
 	* Includes shading type, smoothness, sides, wireframe, opacity and shininess